Faculty, Lecturers, Administration & Board of Trustees

 Robert Oliver, Ed.D.

 Dr. Robert Oliver is chief educational officer of the Perseus House Charter School of Excellence, which provides educational services to over 650 middle and high school students across the Erie, Pennsylvania, area.
 Previously, he was assistant superintendent of the School District of the City of Erie, and director of student assistance programs and dean of Northwest Pennsylvania Collegiate Academy.
 Bob has provided foster care for adolescents who were either adjudicated delinquent or dependent with a wide range of problems, and parented 38 adolescents.
 He is a Master Trainer for Aggression Replacement Training®.
 Bob has also served as an adjunct professor of education at Gannon and Edinboro universities.

 Nicola Preston, M.A.

-Currently director of communications and research for IIRP Europe (formerly IIRP UK and Ireland), Nicola has been involved in restorative practices in the UK since 1996.
+Currently research consultant for IIRP Europe (formerly IIRP UK and Ireland), Nicola has been involved in restorative practices in the UK since 1996.
 She was a founding member of the Restorative Justice Consultancy with Thames Valley Police, where she served as a police officer for 14 years.
 For 10 years, she was assistant director with IIRP UK and Ireland, doing restorative practices training, facilitation and research.
 More recently, she has been a primary school teacher and special educational needs coordinator in an area of high deprivation.
 Nicola has a B.A.
 (Honors) in Psychology from Reading University, an M.A. in Restorative Practices and Relationships from Chester University’s Integrative Studies Programme and an M.A. in Education from Northampton University, looking at the role of restorative practices in engagement in learning for boys with special educational needs.
 The latter work earned her a national award in special educational needs coordination.